visotrust/angular-archwizard/README.md

 It is important to note that the condition input value can not be changed after initialization.

 ### \[awSelectedStep\]

 In some cases it may be a better choice to set the default wizard step not via a static number.
 Another way to set the default wizard step is by using the `awSelectedStep` directive.
 When attaching the `awSelectedStep` directive to an arbitrary wizard step, it will be marked as the default wizard step, which is shown directly after the wizard startup.

 ### \[awGoToStep\]

-`angular-archwizard` has three directives, which allow moving between steps.
+`@achimha/angular-archwizard` has three directives, which allow moving between steps.
 These directives are the `awPreviousStep`, `asNextStep` and `awGoToStep` directives.

 The `awGoToStep` directive needs to receive an input, which tells the wizard, to which step it should navigate,